What about taking medications during pregnancy? [Back to Top]

 What can I take for a headache while I’m pregnant?
 [Back to Top]

 It is safe to take Tylenol or any acetaminophen pain reliever while pregnant.
 Avoid aspirin, aspirin-containing products and ibuprofen.
 Be sure to read the label listing ingredients for use of these substancesin medicines.
 If you need pain relief other than Tylenol, please speak with your health care provider.
-For a list of our approved ob medications please see medication list.
+For a list of our approved ob medications please click here: The Woman’s Group Approved Pregnancy Medication List.

 Avoid exposure to lead and oil-based paints.
 If you paint, use only latex paint and be sure the room is well ventilated.
 Avoid exposures to paint removers, thinners, and paint brush cleaning solutions.
 If your home was built prior to 1979, check for lead-based paint.
 A test kit can be found at many hardware stores.